jjmstark/bloc/README.md

 An Ethereum app consists of three parts:

-The "contracts" directory holds Ethereum blockchain code, written in the Solidity language, which you can learn about here- https://ethereum.github.io/solidity/docs/home/.
+-The "contracts" directory holds Ethereum blockchain code, written in the Solidity language, which you can learn about here- https://ethereum.github.io/solidity/docs/home/.
 This is the code that will run on the blockchain.
 Samples contracts have been provided to get you started.

-The "html", "js", and "css" directories are intended to hold a frontend for your app.
+-The "html", "js", and "css" directories are intended to hold a frontend for your app.

-Finally, we provide a REST API that will allow you to "glue" your frontend to the code you run in the blockchain.
+-Finally, we provide a REST API that will allow you to "glue" your frontend to the code you run in the blockchain.
 This API is described at https://strato1.blockapps.net/help.

 ##Creating a Sample Account